-The plant-based food and beverage movement is obvious to anyone who attended the 2019 National Restaurant Show last week.
-Plant-based vendors could be found in each of the three exhibition halls of Chicago’s McCormick Place, ranging from Hodo Foods pre-seasoned and braised tofu to the JUST scrambled egg alternative made from mung beans.
+Last May, plant-based vendors were found in each of the three exhibition halls of Chicago’s McCormick Place, ranging from Hodo Foods pre-seasoned and braised tofu to the JUST scrambled egg alternative made from mung beans.

 Manufacturers partnered in showcasing their plant-based foods while supporting each other’s core competencies.
 Signature Breads products were used across a number of vendors, including the bread for Good Catch Foods plant-based tuna sandwiches.
 Tofurky includes Follow Your Heart cheese in their new plant-based pockets, which will be rolled out to foodservice accounts, focused in K-12 and College & University, this year.

 Meat and milk alternatives were also prevalent around the show, with oatmilk featured at several vendor booths as a standalone beverage or added to coffee.
 The crowded Impossible Foods booth surrounded by showgoers clamoring for a plant-based taco or slider is a testimony to how this isn’t just a fad.